Apple Pay For Business: Everything Merchants Need To Know

 Users start by adding their credit or debit card information to the Wallet app on their Apple device.
 Then, when making a purchase, they can simply hold their device near an NFC-enabled terminal and authenticate the transaction using Face ID, Touch ID, or a passcode.

-Benefits of Apple Pay for Businesses
+Benefits of Apple Pay for businesses

 There are several benefits to accepting Apple Pay in your business.
 Consider the following.